Beauty Hacks You Can Do in Less Than One Minute

 Leave-On Face Mask

-This product is a leave-on treatment, so you don't have to rinse it off afterward—super convenient, right?
+This product is a leave-on treatment, so you don't have to rinse it off afterwards.
 It works wonders to give your skin a gorgeous, glowing finish while smoothing everything.
 I love how easy it is to incorporate into my skincare routine.
 Although it says it's for overnight, I apply it and let it do its magic while I go about my day!

 Use an Exfoliant

-Paula’s Choice BHA exfoliant works wonders at removing dead skin, which helps prevent clogged pores.
-Plus, it helps your other skincare products absorb better, giving you more bang for your buck.
+Paula’s Choice BHA exfoliant works wonders at removing dead skin and clogged pores.
+This is what I use when my skin looks dull and annoying.
+Plus, it helps your other skincare products absorb better, so you get more bang for your buck.

 Pore-Minimizing Serum